illinois-cs241/illinois-cs241.github.io/index.md

 This course is an introduction to System Programming.
 System Programming refers to writing code that prioritizes operating system support for programmers.

-A computer needs an operating system to manage its resources and provide support for common functions such as accessing peripherals.
-There are two categories of "customers" that an operating system must support.
+A computer needs an operating system to manage its resources and provide support for common functions, such as accessing peripherals.
+There are two categories of “customers” that an operating system must support.

 The first category is the community of users.
-We have all used computers, and you may recognize operating systems' functions such as creating folders (directories) and moving files around.
+We have all used computers, and you may recognize operating systems’ functions such as creating folders (directories) and moving files around.
 These are examples of operating system support for users.
 User support is not the objective of this course.

-This course addresses operating system support for the second category of customers; namely, the programmers.
-Those are people who write code to execute on the computer.
+The second category of users is programmers.
+This course addresses operating system support for this second category.
+These are people who write code to execute on the computer.
 When you write a program, it may have to interact with physical hardware (memory, flash storage, screen, network, etc.).
 For example, you may want to get input from a keyboard or mouse; you may want to read some configuration file stored on disk; you may want to output data to a screen or printer; or you may want to access a remote server across a network.

 The operating system presents common interfaces for programmers to perform these functions.
-It also provides useful abstractions such as "tasks" (also called processes), "threads", and "semaphores".
-You can make the computer multi-task by calling the operating system interface for creating new tasks or new threads.
+It also provides useful abstractions such as “tasks” (also called processes), “threads”, and “semaphores.”
+You can make the computer multi-task by calling on the operating system interface to creating new tasks or new threads.
 You can make these tasks coordinate and synchronize by using operating system semaphores.
-You can tell the computer the order in which you want tasks to be executed, which is called a scheduling policy.
-Finally, you can manage computer memory by calling the operating system function for memory management.
+You can tell the computer the order in which you want tasks to be executed, this is called a scheduling policy.
+Finally, you can manage computer memory by calling on the operating system function for memory management.

 ## Skills Earned

 By the end of this course, you should be proficient at writing programs that take full advantage of operating system support.

-To be concrete, we need to fix an operating system and a programming language.
+Specifically, we need to fix an operating system and a programming language.
 We chose the C language running on a Linux/UNIX operating system, which implements the POSIX standard interface between the programmer and the OS.
-This pairing of C and UNIX/Linux is used heavily by software that must provide high performance and low-level control of the program's execution.
+This pairing of C and UNIX/Linux is used heavily by software that must provide high performance and low-level control of the program’s execution.
 Hence, this course introduces you to systems programming via the specific case of C over UNIX.

 By the end of the course, you should be proficient with this environment and should be able to write non-trivial pieces of software from web server code to your own multiplayer Internet games.